-On these pages there is a link to a list of criminal judgments, and information to help you find judgments and information relevant to criminal matters.
-It contains some common keywords that you can use to help with your search and practical hints for quickly finding what you are looking for.
+On this page there is a link to a list of criminal judgments available on this website and information to help you search and find judgments.
+There's also a link to a list of common keywords that you can use to help with your search, and practical hints for quickly finding what you are looking for.

-Judgments on criminal matters that are heard in the District Court are each given a Medium Neutral Citation (MNC) — this includes the year that the matter was heard, a court identifier, a unique number and the names of the parties to the case.
+Judgments on criminal matters that are heard in the District Court are each given a Medium Neutral Citation (MNC).
+This includes the year that the matter was heard, a court identifier, a unique number, and the names of the parties to the case.

-The criminal keyword list contains keywords - words, phrases and legislation commonly referred to in criminal judgements on this site.
-To find a criminal judgment:
+The criminal keyword list contains words, phrases, and legislation commonly referred to in criminal judgements on this site.

-- Find a word, phrase or legislation title and/or section number relating to the matter you want to search on from the keyword list.
+- Find a word, phrase, or legislation title and/or section number relating to the matter you want to search on from the keyword list.

 - Enter the keyword into the search box.

-- Select Criminal from the Filter Search dropdown.
+- Select Criminal from the Filter Search drop-down.

-- Press enter.
+- Press Enter.

 To limit the number of search results returned you can also filter by the year and full date that the judgment was published on this site.

-- Note that in some circumstances party names in some judgments have been changed to comply with legal requirements.
+Party names in some judgments have been changed to comply with legal requirements.

 Content or names within judgments in this database may be suppressed because of a statutory provision, a suppression order of the court, or an order made in the course of delivering judgment.